awsdocs/amazon-sagemaker-developer-guide/doc_source/model-registry-version.md

     ResourcePolicy = model_package_group_policy)
 ```

-Finally, use the `create_model_package` action from the source account to access the cross\-account register model package\.
+Finally, use the `create_model_package` action from the source account to register the model package in the cross\-account\.

 ```
+# Specify the model source
+model_url = "s3://your-bucket-name/model.tar.gz"

 #Set up the parameter dictionary to pass to the create_model_package method
 modelpackage_inference_specification =  {
     "InferenceSpecification": {
         "Containers": [
             {
                 "Image": '257758044811.dkr.ecr.us-east-2.amazonaws.com/sagemaker-xgboost:1.2-1',
+                # You can specify the model data url like so
+                "ModelDataUrl": model_url
             }
         ],
         "SupportedContentTypes": [ "text/csv" ],